 Drag is so much more than just a place where you can receive and share emails with your team.
 It’s a platform developed to help you run your business and become a collaborative workspace inside Gmail to unify your processes in only one spot.

 On Drag, you can set due dates, have an internal team chat, add tasks to your inbox.
-Creating checklists and notes and also have integration between Google Calendar and Gmail are also some other Drag functionalities.
+Creating checklists and notes and integrating Google Calendar and Gmail are also some other Drag functionalities.

 Yes, Google Groups is a useful tool for businesses, but it’s not being used in an optimized way by some teams.
 And by saying this, we mean that it wasn’t created for specific uses.
 That’s why it doesn’t work as expected.
 It may lack important details that will make a massive difference in your work’s performance.

-Drag is undoubtedly the best alternative to Google Groups since it offers the right solutions not only to your email management but to your business in general.
+Drag is undoubtedly the best alternative to Google’s app since it offers the right solutions not only to your email management but to your business in general.